evo-mark/inertia-wordpress/docs/modules/custom-modules.md

 # Custom Modules

-You can now add custom modules to the Inertia Wordpress adapter.
+As mentioned in the [introduction](/modules/introduction), modules are the main way to provide global integration for Wordpress plugins.
+You can declare custom modules in your theme or in other plugins.

+If you feel you're filling a need others might have too, please consider submitting a [pull request](https://github.com/evo-mark/inertia-wordpress/pulls) for adding your module to the adapter.

 ## Extending the BaseModule